Stvff/dive/readme.md

 This means that instead of jumping to or calling labels, all code blocks in Dive are named and typechecked (so you can't jump to a procedure or call a basic block)
 Furthermore, variables are statically and strongly typed with a basic typesystem.
 Procedure calls are pass-by-value.

-As it is now, it is a very limited language, but I hope to add many things to bring it up to modern standards (see the `Todo` section).
+As it is now, it is a very limited language, but I hope to add many things to bring it up to modern standards ([see the 'Todo' section](#to_do)).
 ```
 total: u64;
 total = call factorial 10;